 Not recognizing the signs of stroke puts women at risk of death and long-term disability.

-Many women in the U.S. don’t know the signs of a stroke, according to a new study published today in the journal Stroke.
-This all-too common problem is delaying life-saving treatment and putting women at an increased risk of death and long-term disability, researchers say.
+Many women in the U.S. don’t know the signs of a stroke, according to a

 “This lack of recognition of stroke signs and symptoms could be a significant barrier to reducing death and disability related to stroke in the United States,” study principal investigator Dr. Lori Mosca, a professor of medicine at Columbia University, said in a press release.
 “This is critically important because a delay in getting care costs lives and hinders functional recovery.”

 Among 1,205 women surveyed over the phone, the most commonly recognized sign of stroke was sudden weakness or numbness on one side of the face, arms, or legs, and 51 percent of women correctly identified it.
 Forty-four percent of women correctly named difficulty speaking or understanding speech as another sign of stroke.

 In the U.S. each year, 55,000 more women than men have a stroke.
 This emergency condition, which cuts off the blood supply to the brain, is the third leading cause of death in women, according to the American Heart Association.

 While 84 percent of women surveyed knew that they should call 9-1-1 if they were having a stroke, many women still did not recognize all the signs of a stroke.
 Several symptoms were recognized by fewer than one in four women, including sudden severe headaches, unexplained dizziness, and sudden vision loss.

 In addition to these classic stroke signs, women having a stroke may also report other symptoms, including sudden chest pain, shortness of breath, nausea, and hiccups.
 Women’s knowledge of these symptoms was not assessed in the survey.